-Fields are used to define UI elements on a block.
-These include string labels, images, inputs for literal data such as strings and numbers, and rich editors like date pickers and angle pickers.
+Fields are used to define most UI elements on a block.
+Examples of fields include string labels, images, inputs for literal data such as strings and numbers, and rich editors like date pickers and angle pickers.

 → More info on Built-in fields.